Nigerians in South Africa

-The end of apartheid in 1994 saw a large migration of Nigerians to South Africa, due to lax immigration laws as the country opened up after years of international sanctions.
+The end of Apartheid in 1994 saw a large migration of Nigerians to South Africa, due to lax immigration laws as the country opened up after years of international sanctions.
 The arrival of Nigerians to South Africa began to increase drastically in 2004 when monthly entries became 2,000 and then 4,000 in 2010.
 Ultimately, the entries of Nigerian Nationals from 2004 to 2010 were about 36,000.
 Among these increased migrants were entrepreneurs, skilled workers, students and their dependents.
 Nigerians tend to move to Gauteng, KwaZulu-Natal and Western Cape provinces.

 Motivations

 Nigerians first moved to South Africa after 1994, due to overpopulation and harsh conditions in Nigeria.
-Subsequently, there was more influx of movement to South Africa.
-A considerable number of Nigerians that arrived to South Africa initially travelled on tourist visas, before deciding to overstay their visas and settle in South Africa illegally.
-Others came in as students while some came seeking for asylum due to the activities of terrorists in Nigeria.
+A considerable number of Nigerian migrants initially travelled on tourist visas, before deciding to overstay their visas and settle in South Africa illegally.
+Others came in as students while some came seeking asylum due to the activities of terrorists in Nigeria.

-About 1,000 to 3,000 Nigerians applied for asylum over the past ten years.
-However, these numbers do vary significantly by the year.
-Compared to the total number of people that apply for asylum in South Africa, these numbers only represent a minority of total asylum seekers to the country.
-Which include people from Somalia, Ethiopia and the Congo.
+About 1,000 to 3,000 Nigerians applied for asylum over the past ten years, with significant annual variation in the number of applications.
+These numbers represent a minority of total asylum seekers to the country, which include people from Somalia, Ethiopia and the Congo.
 Among these set of individuals, 99.9% of Nigerian cases are rejected.